copilot-extensions/preview-sdk.js/README.md

 The following properties are optional

-- `data`: object with any properties.
+- `data`: object with any properties
 - `is_implicit`: a boolean
 - `metadata`: an object with a required `display_name` and the optional properties: `display_icon` and `display_url`